Maplesville, Alabama: Old Maplesville Cemetery

 The Old Maplesville Cemetery, at the site of the original Maplesville, is located along what is now Highway 191.

 This cemetery is also home to the oldest grave in Chilton County, dating back to 1833.

 During the construction of Highway 191, several of the graves were destroyed during the process.

 Geography

-Maplesville is located in southwestern Chilton County at 32°46'54.800" North, 86°52'31.861" West (32.781889, -86.875517).
-It is located along U.S. Route 82, which runs northwest to southeast on the south side of town.
+Maplesville is located in southwestern Chilton County along U.S. Route 82, which runs northwest to southeast on the south side of town.
 Tuscaloosa is 55 mi (89 km) to the northwest, and Montgomery is 49 mi (79 km) to the southeast, both via US-82.
 Alabama State Route 22 runs west to east through the center of town, leading east 15 mi (24 km) to Clanton, the Chilton County seat, and southwest 29 mi (47 km) to Selma.

 According to the U.S. Census Bureau, the town has a total area of 8.6 km2, of which 8.5 km2 is land and 0.1 km2, or 1.22%, is water.